aogriffiths/matrix-from-vector/docs/generated/api/matrix-scan.matrix.subarraycount.md

 ## Matrix.subArrayCount property

-Gets or sets the sub vector count for this matrix.
-This will either be the width or height of the matrix, depending on the vector direction. (beta)
+Gets or sets the sub-array count for this matrix.
+This will either be the width or height of the matrix, depending on the array direction. (beta)

 <b>Signature:</b>